A good credit score can help you land your dream job, get a better credit card and even become a homeowner.

 Credit card companies report secured payments to credit reporting bureaus.
 This means that making your minimum payments on a secured card will raise your score over time.
 Some credit card companies even allow you to transition to an unsecured card after a certain amount of time after managing your secured line of credit.

-Using Credit Monitoring with MoneyLion
+Using Credit Monitoring

 You might see your score dip if a thief gains access to your credit information and abuses it.
 MoneyLion’s credit monitoring service will let you know when something new appears on your credit report, can help you identity theft and fraud early on and help you raise your score.

-Open a Zero-Fee Checking account with MoneyLion and you’ll have access to 24/7 credit monitoring.
+Open a Zero-Fee Checking account with MoneyLion and you’ll have access to 24/7 credit tracking.
 You can check your credit score whenever you want and you can also see how you can raise your score with MoneyLion’s tips and 5.99% APR credit builder loans, part of the Credit Builder Plus membership.
 You’ll have access to all of these tools and more when you open an account with MoneyLion.

 Working to Change Your Credit Range